 A COMPREHENSIVE COPY OF THIS POLICY IS AVAILABLE AT THE CLUB

-If, at any time, you are not satisfied, have concerns about, or have any comments to make relating to any aspect of the Club, please put your comment/complaint in writing and address it to a member of the Management Team as listed on the Staff Page.
+If at any time, you are not satisfied, have concerns about, or have any comments to make relating to any aspect of the Club, please put your comment/complaint in writing and address it to a member of the Management Team listed on the Staff Page.

 The matter will be dealt with promptly and the outcome discussed with you.

-A complaint book is also available for you to use and is located on the Parents Notice Board in the entrance.
+A complaint/comments book is also available for you to use and is located on the Parents Notice Board in the entrance.

 IMPORTANT - PLEASE READ CAREFULLY

-Livewires aims to create a happy and relaxed atmosphere in which all children attending can play, enjoy the activities on offer and express themselves without fear of intimidation, harassment or physical or verbal abuse.
+LiveWires aims to create a happy and relaxed atmosphere in which all children attending can play, enjoy the activities on offer and express themselves without fear of intimidation, harassment, physical or verbal abuse.

-Children will be involved in establishing rules for behaviour at the club.
+Children will be involved in establishing rules for behaviour at club.